Commuter, FSAs, Dependent Coverage FAQs

 Note: Health Care (medical) expenses for a dependent are not reimbursable from a Dependent Care FSA.

-Each fall, during the designated Open Enrollment Period, you will have an opportunity to enroll in a Health Care FSA and/or a Dependent Care FSA.
-FSA elections made during Open Enrollment become effective on January 1 of the following year.
+Each fall, during the designated Annual Enrollment Period, you will have an opportunity to enroll in a Health Care FSA and/or a Dependent Care FSA.
+FSA elections made during Annual Enrollment become effective on January 1 of the following year.